Site icon Outdoor Gearzine

 As this will be the last offline event of the year, we had planned to have an after-party and year-end party for the event that anyone interested could easily join, but due to the setup and dismantling work at the venue, we will not be able to live stream the event online.
 We apologize, but this event will only be available in person, and for those who are unable to attend on the day, please enjoy the digest video that will be released at a later date

-Enter the event (Go to the Peatix ticket purchase screen)
+Enter the event (Go to the Peatix ticket purchase page)

 schedule